ccann/rubbernecking/README.md

 - [acc]: Percentage of current speed by which cars increase speed when accelerating (default: .10)

--[dec]: Percentage of current speed by which cars decrease speed when accelerating (default: .10)
+- [dec]: Percentage of current speed by which cars decrease speed when accelerating (default: .10)

 - [min-percent]: Each agent’s minimum driving speed is calculated by taking a percentage